Customizer Engraver CP-V3 product review – wood burning

 I worked on the brighter areas first because they helped give the smoke shape faster.
 Then I worked on the more translucent sections of the smoke.

 Here’s how it looked once I was done.
+I actually thought that this turned out rather well.

-This is the reference photo I used.
-I found it on Pixaby.
+I used a reference photo for this that I found it on Pixaby.
 Here’s a link to the photo: https://pixabay.com/photos/candle-smoke-flame-fire-light-5883060/

 WHITE ROSE

 I started out with 3 dark boards.
 Each board was darkened up a different way: pyrography, torch, and paint.
+I did this to compare the results, and show that you don’t have to use pyrography.

+Then I applied a rose pattern to each board.
 The back each pattern has a light coating of spray on adhesive.

-Next, I used the engraver and carved along the pattern lines.
 The nice thing is that it’s pretty easy to see where you’ve carved.
 The bad thing is that it isn’t easy to tell is whether or not you’re carving deep enough to get through the paper.
 The other bad thing is that this technique produces a lot of dust compared to carving on wood.

 Here’s how the boards looked before and after.